mazeworks-security/MSiMBA/README.md

 If the `-csl` option is used, MSiMBA will check if input expression is semi-linear, and report an error if not.
 Similarly, `-cl` can be used to enable a check for linearity.

 # Datasets and reproduction of experiments
-The datasets can be found in the `Datasets` directory of `Simplifier`.
+The datasets can be found in the `Datasets` directory of `MSiMBA`.
 We include all datasets from the paper, aswell as the 5/6 variable datasets from the SiMBA repository.

 To process a dataset with MSiMBA, use:
 ```
-Simplifier.exe -dataset "path/to/dataset"
+MSiMBA.exe -dataset "path/to/dataset"
 ```

 MSiMBA must be built in release mode when reproducing the experiments.
 After processing the dataset, MSiMBA will output runtime and quality statistics.